 1. Follow a Parkinson’s Disease Diet

 Parkinson’s patients should eat a nutrient-dense diet full of whole foods, including fresh organic fruits and vegetables.
-Foods for Parkinson’s disease treatment include:
+For example, foods for Parkinson’s disease treatment include:

 - Raw foods: Raw fruits and vegetables contain antioxidants that help reduce free radical damage and lower inflammation levels.

 - High-fiber foods: Parkinson’s patients often experience constipation.
 High-fiber foods can help improve bowel function.